 More and more parents are asking, “What can I do preventatively now to keep my family healthy this year?”
 Over the years, I have streamlined five basic lifestyle tips based on the five-thousand-year-old, time-tested medical system of Ayurveda.
 These are all outlined in my book, Perfect Health for Kids, and I have summarized them in this article.

 September Seasonal Recipes

 These fantastic recipes are gifted to us by the lovely Emma Frisch: cook, blogger, freelance food writer, and former farmer.
 She is Co-Founder and Director of Culinary Experience at Firelight Camps and was a top finalist on Food Network Star, Season 10.
 Emma’s recipes fall right in place with the rest of our diet and seasonal eating recommendations.

 All photos and recipes by Emma Frisch.

-*Cannot be combined with any other promotions, discounts, or coupons.
+Cannot be combined with any other discounts.

-Introduce yourself to your new community!
+Introduce yourself to your community!
 Let us and your fellow challengers know why you’re looking forward to the next year of living and eating with the seasons.
 Post inspiration, photos, recipe ideas, and more to social using hashtag #3SeasonDiet.